natnat-mc/moonbuild/README.md

 This will leave the binary ready to be used as `out/moonbuild` (it will still depend on the library to be used).
 The binary and library can then be installed with `bin/moonbuild install`.

+You can combine these steps with `moon bin/moonbuild.moon -qjy install` which will build and install moonbuild.

+### With `Alfons`
+Alfons can use the devel version of moonbuild directly from its sources, so `alfons build` and `alfons install` will work directly.

 ## Docs
 TODO